ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 + @ULL-ESIT-PL-1920/lexer-generator@1.0.0
 ```

-And now, since the repo is private, we have got a private module that we
+And now, since our repo is private, we have got a private module that we
 can install and test assuming we have the permits!

 ```
-[~/.../github-actions-learning/test-lexer-generator]$ npm i \@ULL-ESIT-PL-1920/lexer-generator
+[~/.../github-actions-learning/test-lexer-generator]$ npm i \@ULL-ESIT-PL-1920/lexer-generator   👈 Escape the @ to avoid shell interpretation
 npm WARN test-lexer-generator@1.0.0 No description npm WARN test-lexer-generator@1.0.0 No repository field.